nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [1.04]

-Sports play a crucial role not only in fostering participation and achieving victory but also in shaping a healthy, disciplined, and intelligent society.
+S ports play a crucial role not only in fostering participation and achieving victory but also in shaping a healthy, disciplined, and intelligent society.
 Success in sports brings honor and pride to the country, while participation promotes a healthier nation, creating individuals with discipline, strong personality, and sound mental health.

 However, inefficient management and political interference have become significant barriers to the growth of the sports sector.
 The current disorganized system has allowed certain sports and athletes to fall under the control of private entities.
 Additionally, a substantial portion of resources and services are concentrated in urban areas, leaving athletes in rural and estate sectors neglected.

 Despite the immense potential that sports offer to a country like Sri Lanka—one that has faced numerous challenges—the nation’s position in the international sports arena remains low.
 Although Sri Lankan cricket once enjoyed a prominent status, it has recently seen a decline.
 The NPP is committed to implementing a sports and physical well-being policy that will restore national pride and cultivate a healthy and disciplined populace.
+23

 #### Principles [1.04]